OpenRefine/OpenRefine/docs/docs/technical-reference/functional-tests.md

 -   using the Cypress test runner (development mode)
 -   using a command line (CI/CD mode)

-If you are writing tests, the cypress test runner is good enough, and the command-line is mainly used by the CI/CD platform (Github actions)
+If you are writing tests, the Cypress test runner is good enough, and the command-line is mainly used by the CI/CD platform (Github actions)

 ## Cypress brief overview

 Cypress operates insides a browser, it's internally using NodeJS.
-That's a key difference with tools such as selenium.
+That's a key difference with tools such as Selenium.

 **From the Cypress documentation:**